msi33/belly-button-challenge/README.md

 2. Loop through each key-value pair from the metadata JSON object and create a text string.
 3. Append an html tag with that text to the #sample-metadata panel.

 Note: Update all the plots when a new sample is selected.
-Additionally, you are welcome to create any layout that you would like for your dashboard.
+Additionally, can create any layout for dashboard.
 Expected output was provided